laboon/CS1699_Fall2018/deliverables/2/deliverable2.md

 ## Calculating the Block Hash

 You should use the SHA-256 hashing algorithm on the concatenated result of: previous hash, number of inputs/outputs in the block, current timestamp, difficulty, nonce, and the concat root of the concatenation of all the transactions.
-These values should not be delimited by any other characters (e.g., if previous hash is "0982" and number of transactions is "4", the concatenated string should be "09824" - *not* "0982,4", "0982 4" etc.
+These values should not be delimited by any other characters (e.g., if previous hash is "0982" and number of transaction input/outputs is "4", the concatenated string should be "09824" - *not* "0982,4", "0982 4" etc.

 ## Block Size Limit